 NOTE: Using value permission attributes with methods that do not return value will result in ignoring the attribute.

 Parameter permissions make Sitefinity CMS demand on the parameters of the method.
-If one needs to check against more than one parameter, a seperate attribute for every parameter should be used.
+If one needs to check against more than one parameter, a separate attribute for every parameter should be used.

 NOTE:Using parameter attributes for arguments that are not present in the method will result in raisng an exception.